YHWong20/YHWong20.github.io/_posts/2023-12-14-x-sixty-what.md

 toc: true
 toc_label: "Contents"
 toc_icon: "list"  # corresponding Font Awesome icon name (without fa prefix)
+excerpt: "Another ret2win challenge.
+Interestingly, this deals with 64-bit binaries instead of 32-bit."
 ---

-Another ret2win challenge.
-Interestingly, this deals with 64-bit binaries instead of 32-bit.</br>
-As usual, John Hammond's [walkthrough video](https://www.youtube.com/watch?v=eg0gULifHFI&list=PL1H1sBF1VAKUbRWMCzEBi61Z_7um7V5Sd&index=42) was very helpful for this challenge.

 ## My Solution
 Let's take a look at the `vuln` binary.
 Using `file` and `checksec`, we observe the following: